jinxout/python_examples/README.md

-# python_tutorial
+# Python Examples
-A collection of codes from classes, examples and tutorials online.
-Beginners or advanced, but not dedicated for one project.
+This is a collection of Python codes written for specific tasks or capstone projects and organized as one task or project per folder.
+I comment and I am a fan of jupyter notebook.
+Have fun!